prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/README.md

 The program should use one of the provided datastores (see "Data Setup") to represent the store owner's inventory of products and prices.

 The program should prompt the checkout clerk to input the identifier of each shopping cart item, one at a time.

+When the clerk inputs a product identifier, the program should validate it, displaying a helpful message like "Hey, are you sure that product identifier is correct?
+Please try again!" if there are no products matching the given identifier.

 At any time the clerk should be able to indicate there are no more shopping cart items by inputting the word `DONE` or otherwise indicating they are done with the process.

 After the clerk indicates there are no more items, the program should print a custom receipt on the screen.
 The receipt should include the following components:

-  + A grocery store name of your choice.
+  + A grocery store name of your choice
-  + A grocery store phone number and/or website URL and/or address of choice.
+  + A grocery store phone number and/or website URL and/or address of choice
-  + The date and time of the beginning of the checkout process, formatted in a human-friendly way (e.g. `2019-06-06 11:31 AM`).
+  + The date and time of the beginning of the checkout process, formatted in a human-friendly way (e.g. `2019-06-06 11:31 AM`)
-  + The name and price of each shopping cart item, price being formatted as US dollars and cents (e.g. `$1.50`).
+  + The name and price of each shopping cart item, price being formatted as US dollars and cents (e.g. `$1.50`)
-  + The total cost of all shopping cart items, formatted as US dollars and cents (e.g. `$4.50`), calculated as the sum of their prices.
+  + The total cost of all shopping cart items, formatted as US dollars and cents (e.g. `$4.50`), calculated as the sum of their prices
-  + The amount of tax owed (e.g. `$0.39`), calculated by multiplying the total cost by a New York City sales tax rate of `8.75%`.
-NOTE: for the purposes of this project, groceries are not exempt from sales tax.
+  + The amount of tax owed (e.g. `$0.39`), calculated by multiplying the total cost by a New York City sales tax rate of 8.75% (for the purposes of this project, groceries are not exempt from sales tax)
-  + The total amount owed, formatted as US dollars and cents (e.g. `$4.89`), calculated by adding together the amount of tax owed plus the total cost of all shopping cart items.
+  + The total amount owed, formatted as US dollars and cents (e.g. `$4.89`), calculated by adding together the amount of tax owed plus the total cost of all shopping cart items
-  + A friendly message thanking the customer and/or encouraging the customer to shop again.
+  + A friendly message thanking the customer and/or encouraging the customer to shop again

 The program should be able to process multiple shopping cart items of the same kind, but need not display any groupings or aggregations of those items (although it may optionally do so).

 ### Example Output